This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Call 911 for any of the following:

-- Suddenly feeling lightheaded or short of breath
+- You suddenly feel lightheaded or short of breath.

 Treatment for breast cancer